statgeek/SAS-Tutorials/Base_Certification_Resource_Guide.md

 Each topic will be listed as a heading and links to the reference documents will be underneath.

-* This is a work in progress that will be completed over time.
-If you have suggestions feel free to drop me a line at stat_geek hotmail.com.
+**_This is a work in progress that will be completed over time.
+If you have suggestions feel free to drop me a line at stat_geek hotmail.com_**

 ## Create temporary and permanent SAS data sets.
+Still looking for a reference!

 ## Combine SAS Data Sets
-**This one is a big issue and is such an important part of working iwth data that I'll separate this into a few different sections. **
+**_This one is a big issue and is such an important part of working iwth data that I'll separate this into a few different sections._**

 ### Concatenate Data Sets
 https://support.sas.com/resources/papers/proceedings/pdfs/sgf2008/085-2008.pdf